 Berlioz Les Troyens opera to libretto by the composer.
 Directed 2012 by David McVicar (Associate Director Leah Hausman) at the Royal Opera House.
 Stars (appearance order): Anna Caterina Antonacci (Cassandra), Fabio Capitanucci (Coroebus), Ashley Holland (Panthus), Ji Hyun Kim (Helenus), Barbara Senator (Ascanius), Pamela Helen Stephen (Hecuba), Robert Lloyd (Priam), Jenna Sloan (Polyxena), Sophia McGregor (Andromache), Sebastian Wright (Astyanax), Bryan Hymel (Aeneas), Jihoon Kim (Ghost of Hector), Lukas Jacobski (Greek Captain), Eva-Maria Westbroek (Dido), Hanna Hipp (Anna), Ji-Min Park (Iopas), Brindley Sherratt (Narbal), Daniel Grice (Soldier, Voice of Mercury), Ed Lyon (Hylas), Adrian Clarke (First Soldier), and Jeremy White (Second Soldier).
 Antonio Pappano conducts the Royal Opera Orchestra (Concert Master Peter Manning) and Chorus (Chorus Director Renato Balsadonna).
-Sets by Es Devlin; costumes by Moritz Junge; lighting by Wolfgang Göbbel; choreography and movement by Andrew George; directed for screen by François Roussillon; produced for Blu-ray by James Whitbourn; Executive Producer Ben Pateman.
+Sets by Es Devlin; costumes by Moritz Junge; lighting by Wolfgang Göbbel; choreography and movement by Andrew George.
+Directed for TV by François Roussillon; produced for Blu-ray by James Whitbourn; Executive Producer Ben Pateman.
+Sung in French.
 Released 2013, two-disc set has 5.0 dts-HD Master Audio sound.
 Grade: A

 This is the second of 3 coordinated reviews of Les Troyens.
 The first review is of the Châtelet verson from 2003.
 (If you need to brush up on Greek and Roman myth, I suggest you read the Châtelet review now.)
 The third version is the Valencia show staged by La Fura dels Baus.
 In this review of the Royal Opera House version, I'll use the English names of the characters.